-Many people are choosing to put off having kids and they are treating their pet dogs as children.
-Also, as people are becoming more health-conscious, they’re also paying attention to the ingredients in the dog food they buy.
+Dog owners are also are becoming more health-conscious which means they’re paying attention to the ingredients in the dog food they buy.

 Does a dog bakery side hustle sound like a fun opportunity for you?
-Today I’m sharing practical tips to help you get started in opening a homemade dog treat business.
+Here you’ll find practical tips to help you learn how to start a dog treat business at home, such as…

 - 7 ways to make money working with dogs